plewkowycz/technical_task_qa_app/test_cases/README.md

 WebApp:

-Opera
+-Opera

-Firefox
+-Firefox

-Edge
+-Edge

-Internet Explore(if yes, that would be really bad)
+-Internet Explore(if yes, that would be really bad)

-Chrome
+-Chrome

-Safari
+-Safari

 NativeApp: